MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 Remote Share Provider is suitable for the scenarios when you need:
 - Huge volume of contents in site collection, which can cause a problem in storage cost and system performance.
-- Site collection is not for time critical business.
+- Site collection is not for time-critical business.
 If the site collection is down, you can take time to restore content database and remote BLOB storage.
 Service downtime for this specific site collection will not have significant impact to organization business.
 - More READ operations than WRITE operations on that site collection.

 Backup and restore methodology must be planned for remote storage system as SharePoint as SQL server backup or restore might not be able to cover BLOBs stored in the remote storage system.